-- The Power LED should be ON. - The LAN LED should be ON (provided the PC is also ON.) - The Wireless LED should be ON if Wireless PC is connected. - The WAN LED should be ON an ADSL or Cable modem is connected. - The Internet LED may be OFF.
-If Internet connection is working, it will be ON.
+- The PWR LED should be ON. - The LAN LED should be ON (provided the PC is also ON.) - The WLAN LED should be ON if Wireless PC is connected. - The WAN LED should be ON if ADSL line is connected. - The NET LED may be OFF.
+After configuration, it should come ON.

-For more information, refer to Front in Chapter 1.
+For more information, refer to Front-mounted LEDs in Chapter 1.